Behind the Lens: Photographing Polar Bears

 Rarely do travelers see as much of the world as Lucia Griggi, whose passion for her art has taken her from pole-to-pole, and to all continents in between.
 Journeying aboard Silversea’s expedition ships as the Director of the cruise line’s Onboard Photography Program, the multi-award-winning photographer has observed brush-tailed penguins on the Antarctic Peninsula, danced with Blue-footed Boobies in the Galapagos Islands, and befriended Emberá people in Panama’s Darién Jungle—spurred by an unrelenting sense of curiosity, and with a strong motivation to document what she witnesses.

-It was back to August 2019, though, that Griggi’s memory journeys when she is asked about a standout moment from her travels, pinpointing one highlight above all others.
+When Griggi is asked to share a standout memory from her travels, there’s one highlight above all the others.

 Traveling aboard Silver Explorer, Lucia was part-way through a 25-day crossing of the famous Northeast Passage—Silversea’s inaugural undertaking of the route—a potentially challenging voyage of 5,019 nautical miles that encompasses remote stretches of the Arctic, from Alaska, through Russia, to Norway.